RobertBogdanik/RobertBogdanik/README.md

 ## Contact

-If you'd like to get in touch with me, you can reach out to me here on GitHub or use other contact methods such as email (robert@bogdanik.pl).
+If you'd like to get in touch with me, you can contact such as email (robert@bogdanik.pl).

 Thank you for visiting my GitHub profile.
 I hope you find it interesting, and if you have any questions or collaboration ideas, don't hesitate to reach out!